Kitsu Plateau: Location

 The Kitsu Plateau is on the Tahltan Highland east of the Boundary Ranges of the Coast Mountains and west of the Skeena Mountains in Cassiar Land District.
 Between the Boundary Ranges and the Kitsu Plateau is Mess Creek valley, which extends more than 30 km to the north where it separates the Zagoddetchino massif from the Big Raven Plateau in the east.
 The northern end of the plateau is bounded by Raspberry Pass which contains the east-flowing Bourgeaux Creek in the east and the northwest-flowing Raspberry Creek in the west.
 Between the Kitsu Plateau and the Skeena Mountains is Artifact Ridge and the Little Iskut River, the latter of which flows north in a north–south trending valley and then flows southeast towards the Skeena Mountains into the Iskut River.
-In the southeast, the Kitsu Plateau is surrounded by the Spectrum Range whereas in the south the plateau is separated from Yagi Ridge by Nagha Creek valley.
+In the southeast, the Kitsu Plateau is bounded by the Spectrum Range whereas in the south the plateau is separated from Yagi Ridge by Nagha Creek valley.

 Roughly 10 km long and 6 km wide, the plateau lies at the southern end of the Mount Edziza volcanic complex, which also includes the Big Raven Plateau to the north as well as the Spectrum Range and the Arctic Lake Plateau to the south.
 The volcanic complex consists of a group of overlapping shield volcanoes, stratovolcanoes, lava domes and cinder cones that have formed over the last 7.5 million years.
 It contains four central volcanoes along its north–south trending axis; from north to south they are Mount Edziza, Ice Peak, Armadillo Peak and the Spectrum Range.

 Drainage

 As a part of the Mount Edziza volcanic complex, the Kitsu Plateau is drained entirely by streams within the Stikine River watershed.
 The only named stream on the plateau is Kitsu Creek, which originates on the northern flank of Kitsu Peak in the Spectrum Range and flows northwest then north into Mess Creek, a tributary of the Stikine River.
-Several small unnamed streams flow into Kitsu Creek and the neighbouring valleys of Mess Creek, Raspberry Creek and Nagha Creek; Raspberry Creek drains into Mess Creek whereas Nagha Creek drains into Kitsu Creek just northeast of Mess Lake.
+Several small unnamed streams flow into Kitsu Creek and the neighbouring valleys of Mess, Raspberry and Nagha creeks; Raspberry Creek drains into Mess Creek whereas Nagha Creek drains into Kitsu Creek just northeast of Mess Lake.